IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-The Message Format Revision field must always be set to 1.
+The Message Format Revision field MUST always be set to 1.

-The reserved fields must be zero.
+The reserved fields MUST be zero.

 The upper 4 bits of the Payload Length and Types field contain the number of bytes of payload.
-This value must be between 1 and 8 for a LIN frame.
+This value MUST be between 1 and 8 for a LIN frame.

-The next 2 bits of that field contain the message type, the value of which must be one of:
+The next 2 bits of that field contain the message type, the value of which MUST be one of:

 * 0, if the payload is a LIN frame;
 * 3, if the a LIN event.